xia0/ESP32-Plane-Radar-WROVER/README.md

-# ESP32-WROVER port
+# ESP32-DevKitC V4 port
-Porting this to work with ESP32-WROVER.
+Porting this to work with ESP32-DevKitC V4.
+Mine is a WROVER variant but should work with WROOM too.
 Minor changes to platformio.ini to remove ESP32-C3 Super Mini specific flags.
 Minor change to config.h change pins that conflict with flash memory.
+Underclocked CPU to 80MHz to help with struggling LDO on DevKitC V4 board.
+See below for modified wiring.

 # Plane Radar